-Vincent Chung is Assistant Professor at Jockey Club School of Public Health and Primary Care, Chinese University of Hong Kong, China.
-Dr. Chung is one of the first batches of Chinese medicine practitioners trained after 1997, and is one of the few in academe contributing to the development of the government’s policy of integrating Chinese medicine in the health system.
-He received the Hong Kong Jockey Club scholarship in 1999 and completed his undergraduate Chinese medicine education as an Outstanding Student of the School of Chinese Medicine, Hong Kong Baptist University in 2005.
-In the same year he started his Ph.D. studies in the School of Public Health and Primary Care, Chinese University of Hong Kong.
+Vincent Chung is an Assistant Professor at the Jockey Club School of Public Health and Primary Care and an Associate Director (Education) at Hong Kong Centre for Integrative Medicine, Chinese University of Hong Kong, Shatin, Hong Kong.
+He is also a Visiting Research Fellow at the Australian Research Centre for Complementary and Integrative Medicine, University of Technology Sydney, Ultimo, NSW, Australia.
+Dr. Chung is one of the first batches of Chinese medicine practitioners trained after 1997 and is one of the few in academe contributing to the development of the government’s policy of integrating Chinese medicine in the health system.
+He received the Hong Kong Jockey Club scholarship in 1999 and completed his undergraduate Chinese medicine education as an Outstanding Student of the School of Chinese Medicine, Hong Kong Baptist University, Kowloon Tong, Hong Kong, in 2005.
+In the same year he started his Ph.D. degree studies at the School of Public Health and Primary Care, Chinese University of Hong Kong.
 Since joining the school, Dr. Chung has been the Coinvestigator of several policy and clinical research projects on Chinese medicine funded by the Research Grant Council and the Health and Health Services Research Fund.
-In 2008, he received a Global Scholarship Grant for training in University of Cambridge.
-He now serves as an associate editor of BMC Complementary and Alternative Medicine, and international advisory board member of Complementary Therapies in Medicine.
+In 2008, he received a Global Scholarship Grant for training at the University of Cambridge, Cambridge, UK.
+He now serves as an Associate Editor of BMC Complementary and Alternative Medicine and the European Journal of Integrative Medicine.